dthx2710/Dolicon-Blue-Archive/src/pages/student/hanae.md

   outdoor: Terrible
 exSkill:
   exCost: 4
-  exText: Heals an ally for 54.1% healing power over time (20 sec).
+  exText: Heals an ally for 54.1% heal potency over time (20 sec).
 normalText: Every 25 seconds, increases the defense of an ally with the lowest HP by 17.7% (20 sec).
-enhancedText: Increases healing power by 14%.
+enhancedText: Increases heal potency by 14%.
 subText: Increases allies' damage rate by 9.1%.
 ---